Where I Actually Eat in Roma Norte: 29 Restaurants and Coffee Shops Worth Your Pesos

 Therefore, in this post, you will find a little bit of everything from taco places to upscale restaurants and, most of all, cafes.
 I love cafes so much.

-Although I have tried a lot of them, I also wanted to include others that I didn’t make but that were suggested by trustworthy friends.
+Although I have tried a lot of them, I also wanted to include others that I didn’t get but that were suggested by trustworthy friends.

 I will also include the best food tours and the top things to do in this cool neighborhood.